yokolet/new-note/algo/strings/2022-10-20-integer-to-roman.md

 - String
 date: 2022-10-20 13:43 +0900
 ---
-## Introduction
-The problems, "Integer to Roman" and "Roman to Integer," are well-known pair.
-Both, tricky conversions are one less to the next order.
-In this case, the problem is a conversion from integer to string.
-Defining the mapping is a key to solve the problem.
-The keys include one less numbers such that 900, 400, 90 ... etc as well.

 ## Problem Description
 > Roman numerals are represented by seven different symbols: `I, V, X, L, C, D and M`.